-Future President James Buchanan is born in Cove Gap near Mercersburg, Pennsylvania, on this day in 1791.
-Buchanan, remembered mostly for his administration's corruption and his failure to solve the country's crisis over slavery, also inspired salacious gossip abut his love life over the course of his career.
+Future President James Buchanan is born in Cove Gap near Mercersburg, Pennsylvania, on April 23, 1791.
+Buchanan, remembered mostly for his administration’s corruption and his failure to solve the country’s crisis over slavery, also inspired salacious gossip about his love life over the course of his career.

 The son of wealthy Scottish and Irish immigrant parents, Buchanan became a successful lawyer and entered politics with his election to the Pennsylvania state legislature as a Federalist in 1814.
 When the Federalist Party later collapsed, he joined Andrew Jackson’s Democratic Party and was elected to Congress in 1820.
 He served five terms in the House of Representatives until 1831, served as President Jackson’s minister to Russia in 1832 and returned to the U.S. to win a Senate seat in 1833.
 Buchanan also served as James Polk’s secretary of state from 1845 to 1849 and as Franklin Pierce’s minister to Great Britain from 1853 to 1855 before running for the presidency.
 His overseas duties enabled him to avoid becoming embroiled in the domestic conflict over slavery.
 That isolation, which ended when he was elected president in 1856, contributed to the failure of his administration.